 It was here that JOHN WOOLLARD first appeared, and though the circumstances of his arrival are unknown, one can’t rule out that he may have been an “orphan” and indentured to a settling family of another name.

 Just as there is speculation regarding JOHN’s parentage, there is also much conflicting information regarding the surname of his wife MARGARET – whom, because of the birth dates of their subsequent children – JOHN had probably married about 1771.

 Some researchers think she was MARGARET WILKINS, the daughter of MATHIAS WILKINS and MARGARET KELLER.
-MARGARET WILKINS was said to have been born at Tom’s Brook, Shenandoah County, Virginia, but the date of her birth is also a mystery.
+MARGARET WILKINS was said to have been born at Tom’s Brook, Shenandoah County, Virginia, but if she is really John Woolard’s wife, then the date of her birth is also a mystery.
 The I.G.I suggests that her birth year was 1764 – but this date is completely unrealistic, for she would have only been 8 or 9 years old at the time of her first-born child, MARY WOOLARD – who was born about 1772.

 He first appears on documentation, dated 19th December 1774, in Dunmore County (created in 1772 from Frederick Co., which in 1778 became Shenandoah County).
 JOHN and MARY CARRYER (nee MURRELL) of Dunmore County, leased 188.5 acres of land described “as land in Powels Fort, adjacent to the line. . . of Conrad Tebo on the south side of Passage Creek for the rent of one peppercorn on Lady Day next” to JOHN WOOLARD.